itu-square/sat-metropolis/README.md

 **Get started with SAT-Metropolis:** The notebooks in folders `experiments/sat` and `experiments/smt` contain multiple examples on using SAT-Metropolis with the different backends currently available, namely, SPUR, CMSGen and MegaSampler.
 Below we provide installation instructions for a conda environment for the library, and instructions to install each backend.

 After completing the installation steps below, any of the Jupyter notebooks can be executed by selecting the `sat_metropolis` kernel; the guide below includes making this kernel available in the system.
+The `sat_metropolis` environment includes `jupyterlab` to execute Jupyter notebooks.

 ## Installation

 1. Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/)
-2. Create `sat_metropolis` environment: `conda create -n sat_metropolis` (say yes to the question)
+2. Create the `sat_metropolis` conda environment using the `environment.yml` file: `conda env create -n sat_metropolis -f environment.yml`
-3. Set environment variable to avoid use system packages `conda env config vars set PYTHONNOUSERSITE=1` (note: the environment must be active)
-4. Reactivate environment `conda deactivate` and `conda activate sat_metropolis`
+3. Activate environment: `conda activate sat_metropolis`
-5. Install jupyter lab in environment: conda install -c conda-forge jupyterlab (with sat_metropolis environment active)
-6. Add environemnt as a kernel: `python -m ipykernel install --user --name=sat_metropolis`
+4. Add environemnt as a kernel: `python -m ipykernel install --user --name=sat_metropolis`
-7. Install Z3, numpy and arviz in environment, e.g., run `%pip install z3-solver numpy arviz` in a notebook cell running on kernel in the `sat_metropolis` environment
-   - Z3 version: z3_solver-4.12.4.0-py2.py3-none-manylinux2014_x86_64.whl.metadata
-   - Numpy version: numpy-1.26.2-cp312-cp312-manylinux_2_17_x86_64.manylinux2014_x86_64.whl.metadata
-   - Arviz version: arviz-0.16.1-py3-none-any.whl.metadata
+5. Install `sat_metropolis` library: `pip install .`

-8. Download and install [SPUR](https://github.com/ZaydH/spur).
+6. Download and install [SPUR](https://github.com/ZaydH/spur).
 The steps below have been show how to install SPUR in Ubuntu 24.04.
    1. `git clone https://github.com/ZaydH/spur.git`
    2. `cd spur/`
    3. `sudo snap install cmake --classic`